sagar-makwana1112/Rate-management-system/README.md

 ## Database configuration
 - Create Database in MySql and name is Test.
-- Update username and password for MySql database connection.
+- Update username and password for MySql database connection in application.properties file.

 ## Login Details
 - In this application Basic authentication is implemented.